-Now, let’s give you a brief introduction of both the languages.
+Now, let’s give you a brief introduction to both languages.

-Laravel is an open source web development PHP framework for web artisans.
-Laravel follows the Model View Controller (MVC) architecture pattern.
+Laravel is an open-source web development PHP framework for web artisans.
+It follows the Model View Controller (MVC) architecture pattern.
 It was created and developed by Taylor Otwell and licensed by MIT license.
 Laravel was initially released in the year 2011 and provides a rich set of functionalities like Ruby on Rails.

-It is currently being used in some well known websites like Mozilla, Instagram, Bitbucket, Pinterest etc. All the maintenance and releases are managed by Django Software Foundation.
+It is currently being used on some well-known websites like Mozilla, Instagram, Bitbucket, Pinterest, etc. All the maintenance and releases are managed by Django Software Foundation.
 The Django framework is lightweight and has standalone features for development and testing purposes.
-Primary goal of the framework is to ease the development of complex web applications in lesser time.
+The primary goal of the framework is to ease the development of complex web applications in lesser time.

 We have given you the basics of both frameworks.
 It’s time to have an in depth understanding of the difference between Django and Laravel!

-Laravel - Laravel is also a free and open source framework for web developers with elegant syntax.
-Aim of Laravel Development is to make the entire web app development process easier and quicker.
-Laravel also makes the common tasks like authenticating, sessions, routing and caching easier.
+Laravel – Laravel is also a free and open source framework for web developers with elegant syntax.
+The aim of Laravel Development is to make the entire web app development process easier and quicker.
+Laravel also makes common tasks like authenticating, sessions, routing, and caching easier.

 It is more suitable to develop large and powerful apps.
-Some of the best features of Laravel are expressive migration system, integrated unit testing support and inversion of control container.
+Some of the best features of Laravel are an expressive migration system, integrated unit testing support, and inversion of control container.

-Laravel - On the other hand, Laravel makes use of model view controller and object rational style of programming.
+Laravel – On the other hand, Laravel makes use of a model view controller and object rational style of programming.
 The model in this case is information or data.
-View is how the program presents users with the information and controller is the number of options a user has for manipulating that information.
+The view is how the program presents users with the information and the controller is the number of options a user has for manipulating that information.

-When you compare laravel vs django in terms of programming language, Laravel is for intuitive and creative building whereas Django is for precise development across multiple platforms.
+When you compare Django vs Laravel in terms of programming language, Laravel is for intuitive and creative building whereas Django is for precise development across multiple platforms.

 PHP vs Python